polejowska/mappshow/README.md

 ### Run the application
 #### Run the server FastAPI
+Set up virtual environment and install dependencies, then run the server:

 `cd backend`

-(set up a virtual environment if you want to with dependencies) `python main.py`
+`python main.py`

 #### Run the client React Native
-Use the Expo Go app to scan the QR code displayed in the terminal after running the following command:
+Use the Expo Go app to scan the QR code displayed in the terminal after running the following commands:

 `cd frontend`

 `npm install`

 `npm start`

 When running the application, pay attention to ports used by the server and the client.